sweetsinpackets/MIPS-CPU/README.md

 # MIPS-CPU
-A MIPS CPU implementation using Verilog
+A MIPS CPU implementation using Verilog.
+Project 2 of VE370 in UMJI.